 While these elements cannot be plugged into a calculator, it’s important to keep them in mind as they may have an affect on which size furnace is best for your home.

-Indicators Your Furnace Is The Wrong Size
+Signs Your Furnace Is The Wrong Size

 If you’re having issues with your current furnace, it’s possible it’s the wrong size.
 While calculating the BTU is certainly the most accurate way to measure the best furnace size for your home, you can get a general feel if you need a bigger or smaller one based on a few factors.

-Indicators That Your Furnace May Be Too Big
+Signs Your Furnace May Be Too Big

 - It will turn on and off in quick bursts.

 - Certain areas of the home will warm up much quicker than others, creating uncomfortable heat pockets.

 - Your heating bills will be very costly.

 - Your furnace may experience early wear and tear, which can shorten its lifespan.